 The arrival of Sheikh Mansour and his billions over a decade ago transformed City from an underperforming club living on former glories into one of the most successful sides in modern English football.

 Huge fees have been shelled out on players since 2008 but some players have proven to be more value for money than others.
-Here are the top 10 Manchester City signings since Sheikh Mansour’s takeover 11 years ago.
+Here are the top 10 Manchester City signings since Sheikh Mansour’s takeover almost 12 years ago.

 9. Carlos Tevez